Paigah Tombs

-At first, Paigah Tombs may look deserted and totally uncared for, but on a closer look, you will find the place quite enthralling.
-With marvelous carvings and motifs in floral designs and inlaid mosaic tile-works, the tombs are exquisite to walk around.
+At first, Paigah Tombs may look deserted and uncared for, but on a closer look, you will find the place quite enthralling.
+With marvellous carvings and motifs in floral designs and inlaid mosaic tile works, the tombs are exquisite to walk around.
 The tombs and their walls are delicately carved and enclosed in pierced marble facades, some of them in rows and some with beautifully carved screens and canopies.

 The place is easily approachable and is set amidst a labyrinth of concrete houses built around the 30 acres of property in which the tombs are nestled.
-They are almost obscure and a marvelous piece of artistry in marble lost in time.
+They are almost obscure and a marvellous piece of artistry in marble lost in time.
 The Indo-Islamic architecture is a mix of both the Asaf Jahi and the Rajputana styles of architecture.
-You will also see décor in fabulous stucco work, representing the Mughal, Persian and Deccan style too.
+You will also see décor in fabulous stucco work, representing the Mughal, Persian and Deccan styles too.